Today's Articles

 He was born on a houseboat on the Mississippi River near Cairo, IL, when his mother, who was on her way home from a visit with relatives in Natchez, MS, went into labor.

 The son of a riverboat fireman, Ingram is said to have grown up working with his father on the steamer Robert E. Lee.
-Ingram became interested in acting while attending military school.
-He enrolled in Northwestern University in Evanston, IL 1912, where he became the first black man to earn a Phi Beta Kappa key.
+He became interested in acting while attending military school.
+In 1912, he enrolled at Northwestern University in Evanston, IL, where he became the first Black man to earn a Phi Beta Kappa key.
 Ingram said that he headed for California in 1919, where he sailed for 18 months as a crewman on a sailboat.

 In his first film, "Tarzan of the Apes," 1918, Ingram was cast in a bit part.
 He appeared in many other Tarzan films and the silent films "The Ten Commandments," "The Big Parade," "Salome," and "King of Kings."
 While in Hollywood, Ingram worked several jobs between films to support himself.
 According to Ebony Magazine, he claimed to have been called "the greatest Negro heavyweight prospect since Jack Johnson" when he fought professionally in California in 1921.